Monam1083/Movie-Application/README.md

-# 🎬 Flickd — Movie Discovery App
+# 🎬 Movie  Discovery Application

 > A production-ready Flutter application for discovering movies, built with REST API integration and Riverpod state management.